How I Increased My Pinterest Views from 0 to 120,000

 How can you use Pinterest to grow your brand?

 One of the first things you should do to use Pinterest to grow your brand and increase your website traffic is sign up for or convert your personal profile to a business account.
-In The Pinterest Project course I’m launching soon, I tell you why this is so important and show you exactly how to do it.
-You can sign up to get on the wait list for the course here.
+In my course, The Pinterest Project, I tell you why this is so important and show you exactly how to do it.
+You can sign up for the course here to take advantage of the limited time introductory price.
 In the meantime, just know you should have a business account before you do anything else.